cnumr/best-practices/chapters/BP_014_en.md

 ### Description

-The modular architecture popularized by open source software often brings a greater scalability, reduce maintenance costs and a more efficient code.
+The modular architecture (popularized by open-source software) often brings a greater scalability, reduces maintenance costs and a more efficient code.

 If the functional coverage of the website or web service can evolve, it is interesting to implement the basic features in a core application than can be extended with plugins.
 Those plugins can be developed independently and shared between applications.

-This approach can be use at all levels, for a custom solution, or for the choice of an HTTP server or a CMS.
+This approach can be used at all levels, for a custom solution, or for the choice of an HTTP server or a CMS..

 ### Example

-Popular open source software, largely used on the web like NGINX, Apache, MySQL or PHP, use a modular architecture.
+Popular open-source software, largely used on the web like NGINX, Apache, MySQL or PHP, use a modular architecture.

-The microservice architecture allow some level of modularity, but be careful on how the concerns are spread among the components and how they interact : added complexity, network calls, and other unintended negative consequences can increase resources consumption.
+The microservice architecture allow some level of modularity, but be careful on how the concerns are spread among the components and how they interact: added complexity, network calls, and other unintended negative consequences can increase resources consumption.

 ### Validation rule